membrane/api-gateway/distribution/examples/service-discovery-with-etcd/README.txt

 		</serviceProxy>
 	</router>

-You will see that there is a service proxy that responds with "Hello" when going to "http://localhost:8081" in you browser.
-On top of that you can see the etcdPublisher that is responsible for publishing the call details to an etcd.
+You will see that there is a service proxy that responds with "hello" when going to "http://localhost:8081" in you browser.
+On top of that you can see the etcdPublisher that is responsible for publishing the endpoint details to an etcd.

-The etcdPublisher element has 2 values that you can set and by default it is set to publish to a local started etcd on "http://localhost:4001". baseUrl is the url the etcd is residing on baseKey is the directory where the call details are saved
+The etcdPublisher element has 3 values that you can set and by default it is set to publish to a locally started etcd on "http://localhost:4001" every 5 minutes. baseUrl is the url the etcd is residing on baseKey is the directory where the endpoint details are saved ttl is how long in seconds the data in the etcd should be valid

-Now take a look at the proxies.xml file in the Configurator folder.
+Now take a look at the proxies.xml file in the configurator folder.

 <etcdBasedConfigurator baseUrl="http://localhost:4001" baseKey="/example" port="8080"/>
 	<router>